Weather-Agent/meteorlogist-web-ui/frontend/README.md

 # 🌦️ Meteorologist Web UI

-A modern, interactive web application for visualizing weather data and engaging with an AI meteorologist.
+A modern, interactive web application for visualizing weather data and engaging with an Meghdoot AI.
 This React application provides a beautiful chat interface combined with an interactive map to display weather conditions across India. ⛅🗺️

 ## ✨ Features